Skip to content ↓

 • D Harvey: SEND Mentor

-The SENDCo makes regular changes to support timetables in accordance with the changing needs of pupils.
+The SENDCo makes regular changes to support timetables in response to the changing needs of pupils.

 Special Educational Needs and Disabilities are categorised into 4 areas in the SEND Code of Practice.